·

 Proper Planting Location

-o Avoid low-lying areas where cold air accumulates (frost pockets).
+o Avoid low-lying areas where cold air collects.

 o Protect from north and east winds using hedges, windbreak nets, or buildings.